radhikakhatrii/Django-Sample-Site/README.md

 # Django-Sample-Site

-Type python manage.py run server on your terminal to run the code.
+Type python manage.py runserver on your terminal to run the code.